© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Graig cairn is a scheduled monument protected by Cadw under reference DE295.
 View the official record →

-Graig cairn is a round cairn located in Denbighshire, Wales, and dates to the prehistoric period.
+Graig cairn is a round cairn located in Denbighshire, Wales, dating to the prehistoric period and serving a funerary and ritual function.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE295.

 Graig cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Graig cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE295.